davidroyer/dkroyer/content/blog/Nuxtjs-Tips.md

 ---

 # Tip 1 - Learn Vuex
 I put off on learning Vuex for a long time, and used simpler ways of handling global state.
-When I finally took the time to understand Vuex though, it paid off greatly when working with Nuxt.js.
+When I took the time to understand Vuex though, it paid off greatly when working with Nuxt.js.

 ---

 # Tip 2 - Using Middleware for Mobile Menus
-When a link was clicked by using the mobile menu, the menu would stay open and transition into next the route.
+When a link was clicked using the mobile menu, it would stay open instead of closing before transitioning routes.
 I wanted the menu to close on route change.

 A couple things needed to happen to accomplish this. (*Disclaimer: I am using Vuex for state management*)